 Bomas of Kenya

 The Bomas of Kenya is sort of a museum but there was also a cultural show that we could enjoy.
 The main attraction here are the replicas of traditional tribal buildings and housing.
 It was fascinating walking around the mud huts.
-Many of the villages are arranged in accordance to the number of wife’s a man might have.
+Many of the villages are arranged in accordance with the number of wife’s a man might have.
 I am glad to be wife number 1.

 The cultural show in the large atrium showcased the various tribes dancing and music.
 It was nice to watch but after about the 5th tribe we were tired and were ready to head back to the hotel.

 We also had lunch here which also seemed popular with locals.
-As vegetarians there were not a lot of options on the menu but we managed to get some good cheese sandwiches and a nice cold local beer.
+As vegetarians, there were not a lot of options on the menu but we managed to get some good cheese sandwiches and a nice cold local beer.